 Greetings and welcome!
-My name is Terra a transmedia storytelling, interactive narratives, and digital design researcher.
+My name is Terra and I am a research studying the intersections of interactive narratives, queer theory, and science fiction.
 I’ve recently transitioned into some major life changes and will be updating this website as I have the chance.
 My newest CV is here: Terra Gasque – Fall 2020.
 Thank you for stopping by!

 Below are some of my projects I’ve worked on, please feel free to use the menu bar above to navigate to any other pages you may wish to visit.
 Of note, the code from a few of these projects can be found on my GitHub page: https://github.com/tgasque3/